samwrigley/laravel-support/README.md

 # Laravel Support

-Support and helpers for Laravel projects.
+A collection of helpers for quickly and easily building Laravel applications.

 ## Installation